The Definitive Homelab Hardware Guide: Build Your Self-Hosting Dream in 2026

 Expanding with Virtualization

 Modern NAS devices often come with virtualization capabilities.
-For instance, Synology NAS can run virtual machines directly, making it possible to host isolated environments for testing software, running development workloads, or even gaming servers.
+For example, Synology NAS can run virtual machines directly, enabling you to host isolated environments for testing, development, or even gaming servers.
+This feature is a game-changer for anyone looking to maximize their homelab’s utility.

 Step 3: Networking: The Homelab Backbone